Skip to content

 You can watch the presentation here and read more about the event here

-AFT also mobilized farmland advocates to speak up at Joint Finance Committee Public Listening Sessions, held across the state to gather input on budget priorities.
-These sessions are a critical opportunity to advocate directly for farmland protection funding.
+Throughout April, AFT mobilized farmland advocates to speak up at Joint Finance Committee (JFC) Public Listening Sessions held across the state to gather input on budget priorities.
+These sessions offered a vital opportunity to advocate directly for farmland protection funding.
+It was inspiring to witness advocates speak out at these events and to read written testimony highlighting the real-world value of protecting our farmland.
+Thank you to everyone who contributed to the public comment process – no matter the budget outcome, your voices made a real difference.

 You can find your legislators here: https://maps.legis.wisconsin.gov/